MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-dotnet-core-linux-with-ssh.md

 ms.workload:
   - "multiple"
 ---
-# Remote debug .NET Core on Linux using SSH
+# Debug .NET Core on Linux using SSH by attaching to a process

 Starting in Visual Studio 2017, you can attach to .NET Core processes running on Linux over SSH.
 This article describes how to set up debugging and how to debug.